Effective Procurement of Ground Investigations

 For many ground investigation specialists the conditions of contract is often the most scrutinised document in the procurement process.
 Neil will present on how a well written, properly constructed and ‘transparent’ contract, is beneficial to all the parties involved with a ground investigation, and this section examines how this can be achieved.
 He will also signposts the most appropriate forms of contract for ground investigations.
 The NEC suite of contracts and ICC contract for ground investigation will also be discussed.

-Effective Specifications by Adam Latimer ( Director, Ian Farmer Associates)
+Adam Latimer, Director, Ian Farmer Associates

 This presentation will highlight the importance of specifications and how they should always be developed for a ground investigation.
 In order to promote best practice, the UK Specification for ground investigation is championed as the best method of achieving a suitable and sufficient ground investigation.
 This section explains the typical specification coverage and the importance of collaboration, transparency and providing sufficient detail to allow the ground investigation specialists to establish appropriate costs.